 Every state deals with such cases differently, but regardless, driving while intoxicated is against the law in New Jersey (as it is everywhere across the nation).
 A person who operates a motor vehicle with a blood alcohol concentration (BAC) of 0.08% or above is considered to be driving under the influence.
 New Jersey is a zero-tolerance state.

 New Jersey’s implied consent law requires you to take a breath test after an arrest for DWI.
-If you refuse and are detained you’ll be subject to penalties.
-Blood alcohol concentration is measured through a simple breathalyzer or Alcotest®.
+If you are detained and refuse you’ll be subject to the refusal penalties which in some instances can have a more harsh sentence than a first offense DWI.
+Blood alcohol concentration is measured through a breathalyzer or Alcotest®.
 BAC evidence is not necessarily required to prove a DWI in court, but without it, prosecutors must rely on police officer observations and a more subjective series of tests called Standardized Field Sobriety Testing (SFST).
+Therefore, you can be convicted of a DWI even without a blood alcohol reading if the officer testifies that in their opinion that you were drunk.

 Underage DUI Law: N.J.S.A.
 39:4-50.14 Underage Driver Under the Influence

-Requirements and penalties for inebriated drivers that are under the legal drinking age are even more strict.
-If a chemical test determines that a driver under 21 has a BAC of .01-.07%, the driver can be charged with underage driving under the influence and lose his or her license for 30 to 90 days, among other penalties.
-Should the driver have blood alcohol content measuring .08% or more, he or she will face the same charges and penalties as a driver over the age of 21 under the DWI statute.
+Requirements and penalties for drivers that are under the legal drinking age are even more strict.
+If a chemical test determines that a driver under 21 has a BAC of .01-.07%, the driver can be charged with underage driving with alcohol in their system and lose his or her license for 30 to 90 days, among other penalties.
+This is not a finding that the driver was intoxicated but it is a zero tolorence law meaning penalizing an underage driver for having any alcohol in their system.
+Something that is super important, however, is that an underage drinking and driving under this section is NOT CONSIDERED A DWI.
+Should the driver have blood alcohol content measuring .08% or more or is otherwise deemed intoxicated, he or she will face the same charges and penalties as a driver over the age of 21 under the DWI statute.

 DWI and DUI Penalties in New Jersey